HLT-ISTI/LeQua2022_scripts/Readme.md

 ```

 This first example shows how to create a valid submission file for task T1A.
-Let us assume we already have a trained quantifier, and we want to assess
+Let us assume we already have a trained quantifier (in this example, one that
+always returns mock predictions),
+and we want to assess
 its performance on the development set (for which the true prevalence
 values are known).
 Assume the development samples are located in `./data/T1A/public/dev_samples`